 Middle School Program

-The Forest and the Farm: Explore the Blomquist Garden of Native Plants to learn how ancient civilizations found their food, and the Charlotte Brody Discovery Garden to learn about the history of agriculture.
+The Forest and the Farm: Learn about the diverse ways humans have used plants and animals for food throughout history.
+Visit the Blomquist Garden of Native Plants to discover the complex communities of the southeastern U.S. and the Charlotte Brody Discovery Garden to learn about domesticated fruits and vegetables.

 Discovery Garden: Introduce students to agriculture and sustainable gardening.
 What’s the difference between a fruit and a vegetable?
 What parts of plants do we eat?
 See bees, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.